criszelaya24/bank_tech/README.md

 and be able to make deposit and withdrawal and also see the current transaction.

 ## Requirements
+#From the console:
+- Have installed npm / if's not just run ``brew install node``)
-- Hvae installed npm
+- Check the version installed (node -v & npm -v)
-- Have installed Eslint
+- Have installed Eslint (If you don't have it, just run ```npm install -g eslint```)

 ## Getting Started
 ```
-Just clone the repo and open SpecRunner.html and then interacte with the app from the cosole, as the next image:
+Just clone the repo and open SpecRunner.html and then interacte
+with the app from the cosole, as the next image:
 ```
 ![Index](img/test.png)
 ## Run test